 🔪 Directions

-Make sure to scroll down to the recipe card for the full ingredients list and instructions!
+Make sure to scroll to the recipe card for full step-by-step instructions.

 👩🍳 Expert tips

 While I chose to keep my egg filling a bit more chunky, you can make it smooth like a deviled egg by blending the filling ingredients in a food processor, or mashing them with a potato masher.
+Then you can put the creamy filling in a piping bag or pastry bag and fill up the potatoes that way for a more traditional look.

 Let the potatoes completely cool before working with them.
 It’s best to put them in the fridge overnight.